 "Sisson is a master of shadow and light, simultaneously obscuring and revealing both gesture and shape with an extraordinarily subtle hand, but it is those smoky tangles that hold the mystery"

-From the catalogue essay by Joanne Mattera for Swept Away at the Cape Cod Museum of Art
+From the catalogue essay by Joanne Mattera for the exhibition Swept Away at the Cape Cod Museum of Art